-The Cornish for a beard of wheat was kulhu-the Great God HU.
-The Cornish for corn was iz or izik.
+1 The Cornish for a beard of wheat was kulhu-the Great God HU.
+The Cornish for corn was is or izik.

-The emblem of a Horse and Palm-tree is found upon the coinage of CARTHAGE.
+2 The emblem of a Horse and Palm-tree is found upon the coinage of CARTHAGE.

 HENGIST and HORSA mean the Stallion and the Mare.
-Horsa, a mare, may be equated with ursa, a bear, and may be resolved into Horus, the Ever-established Golden Light.
-In Icelandic horse is hross, in Dutch ros, in German ross, and in Old High German hros-all equally resolvable into Horus or EROS.
+Horsa, a mare, may be equated with ursa, a bear, and may be resolved into HORUS, the Ever-established Golden Light.
+In Icelandic horse is hross, in Dutch ros, in German ross, and in Old High German hros-all equally resolvable into HORUS or EROS.

-Ros is the Latin for dew, which is symbolically equal to the Sanscrit Dynu, the French DIEU, and the Cornish Dew, meaning God.
-In Cornish ros means mountain and wheel.
+Ros is the Latin for dew, which is symbolically equal to the Sanscrit DYHU, the French DIEU, and the Cornish $Dew,^1$ meaning God.
+In Cornish ros means mountain2 and wheel.
 Ros is also the Celtic for heath, for which the Latin is erica.